UPS Packaging Charges with WooCommerce UPS Shipping Plugin

-Adding Handling charges using WooCommerce UPS Shipping plugin
+Adding Handling charges using the WooCommerce UPS Shipping plugin

 The WooCommerce UPS Shipping plugin lets store owners add additional handling charges from within the store.
-All you need to do is add these charges while selecting the UPS shipping methods.
+All you need to do is add these charges while selecting the UPS shipping method.

 The below screenshot will show where and how these additional charges can be added: